LiberoNuvola/PRE-RICH-scratch-and-win-game/docs/Game-Economy.md

       - statistical reserve requirement
       - deterministic exposure requirement
       - safety floor
+      - liability constraints
-      - Jackpot/liability constraints
+      - protected Jackpot constraints

-This replaces arbitrary hard-coded RequiredCapital(C) values with a state-derived rule.

-9.1 Per-class exposure caps

-The PrizePool state must be able to enforce a maximum unresolved exposure per class or an equivalent deterministic exposure accounting method.

-An aggregate unresolved-ticket count alone is not sufficient when ticket prices differ.
+An aggregate unresolved count alone is insufficient because ticket prices differ.
+The implementation must maintain class-aware exposure or an equivalent deterministic mechanism.

-9.2 Current active class

-Only classes at or below the highest class currently permitted by solvency may be sold.

-If solvency deteriorates, the highest permitted class contracts automatically:
+Automatic contraction

+When solvency deteriorates:

-100 → 50 → 25 → 10 → 5 → 3 → 2 → 1
+100 → 50 → 25 → 10 → 5 → 3 → 2 → 1 → HALT

-If Genesis itself is unsafe, new ticket sales halt.

-Existing tickets remain valid and existing crystallised liabilities remain payable.
+Suspension affects only new sales.
+Existing tickets and crystallised liabilities remain valid.

-9.3 Hysteresis
+Hysteresis

-Activation and suspension thresholds should be separate so that a class does not oscillate on and off because of small market or accounting changes.
+Activation and suspension use separate thresholds to avoid oscillation.

+The economic principle is frozen, but exact numerical hysteresis thresholds are not claimed as frozen constants until explicitly adopted as implementation-policy parameters.

-10. Treasury Distribution
+9. Treasury Distribution

-All player payments enter Treasury and are then allocated according to protocol rules.

-The economic priority is:
+The former:

-crystallised winning liabilities;

-unresolved-ticket reserve;

-PrizePool safety capital;

-required locked Jackpot capital;

-Reserve protection;

-only then distributable surplus.

-A proposed initial configurable distribution remains:

-75% PrizePool
-10% Reserve
-10% Stake
-5% Maintenance
+75% PrizePool / 10% Reserve / 10% Stake / 5% Maintenance

-These percentages are configuration parameters, not unconditional claims on gross revenue.
-They must never override solvency requirements.

-Jackpot funding must come from genuine surplus/available economic capacity, not from capital already required to satisfy player liabilities.
+split is historical and non-canonical.

+It is:

+not a constitutional default;

+not an obligation;

+not a current economic constant;

+not a personal entitlement.

+Current accounting is liability/protection-first, followed by genuine distributable surplus and any explicitly governed policy distribution.

-11. Jackpot Economy
+10. Jackpot Economy

-The Jackpot is separate from the five normal symbols.
-It must not change the normal probability distribution.
+The Jackpot is economically separate from the five normal symbols and must not alter their probability distribution.

-The Jackpot must be substantially larger than the maximum normal win.

-11.1 Reference unit
+10.1 Maturity reference

 Let:

 M = 500 × HighestClassEverActivated

-where HighestClassEverActivated is monotonic and is not reduced by later temporary solvency contraction.

-The reference Jackpot ladder is:

-Jackpot level

-Target

-J1
+HighestClassEverActivated is monotonic.

+Reference ladder:

-10 × M
+J1 = 10 × M

-J2

-20 × M
+J2 = 20 × M

-J3

-50 × M
+J3 = 50 × M

-J4

-100 × M
+J4 = 100 × M

-J5

-250 × M
+J5 = 250 × M

-At Genesis, where M = 500 USDM, the reference levels are:
+At Genesis (M = 500 USDM):

-J1 =   5,000 USDM
-J2 =  10,000 USDM
-J3 =  25,000 USDM
-J4 =  50,000 USDM
-J5 = 125,000 USDM
+5,000 / 10,000 / 25,000 / 50,000 / 125,000 USDM

-After class 100 has once been activated, M = 50,000 USDM and the corresponding levels become:
+After class 100 has once been activated (M = 50,000 USDM):

-J1 =   500,000 USDM
-J2 = 1,000,000 USDM
-J3 = 2,500,000 USDM
-J4 = 5,000,000 USDM
-J5 = 12,500,000 USDM

-These levels form the economic reference ladder.
-Their implementation constants must be frozen before contract changes are made.

-11.2 Jackpot accumulation

-Jackpot liquidity accumulates only from economic capacity that remains after mandatory obligations and safety requirements.

-A governed JackpotAllocationRate may determine what fraction of genuine distributable surplus is locked into the Jackpot.
-The rate is not yet a frozen constant and must be chosen after simulation.

-11.3 Jackpot activation

-A Jackpot level becomes active when its locked Jackpot balance reaches that level's target and the resulting state remains solvent.

-JackpotActive(level) =
+500,000 / 1,000,000 / 2,500,000 / 5,000,000 / 12,500,000 USDM

+10.2 Funding

+Jackpot funding comes only from genuine residual surplus and must pass the Economic Gate.

+There is no fixed canonical JackpotAllocationRate.

+Any future allocation rate is a separate normative policy decision and must not be presented as already frozen.

+10.3 Activation

+A level is active when:

 LockedJackpotLiquidity >= Target(level)

-The actual Jackpot amount available to the winner may be the full locked Jackpot balance, subject to the final payout accounting rule adopted before implementation.

-11.4 Jackpot selection

-Jackpot assignment must use the protocol's cryptographically verifiable randomness.
-No operator, backend or administrator may select the recipient.

-A Jackpot event must be domain-separated from the normal symbol derivation so that adding the Jackpot cannot alter the normal five-symbol distribution.
+and the resulting state remains solvent.

+10.4 Payout safety invariant

+The payout can never exceed the locked Jackpot:

+JackpotPayout <= LockedJackpotLiquidity

+The policy choice between paying the threshold amount and paying the full current locked balance remains explicitly open until adopted as a normative decision.
+Implementation must not silently choose one.

-11.5 Jackpot payout and reset
+10.5 Selection and reset

+Jackpot assignment uses cryptographically verifiable randomness and is non-discretionary.

-After a successful Jackpot payout, the paid Jackpot liability must be transferred into the normal pending-liability accounting and the Jackpot bucket reset according to the final state transition.
+After payout, the paid amount becomes a normal pending liability and the Jackpot bucket is reduced exactly once.
 HighestClassEverActivated remains monotonic.
-A later Jackpot rebuild therefore starts from the same maturity-based ladder rather than falling back to a lower class-derived target.

-12. Prize Settlement
+11. Settlement

 Prize values are frozen in USDM.

-If the pool lacks sufficient USDM but has sufficient ADA or another approved asset, the protocol may settle the same frozen USDM value using the verified on-chain exchange rate.
+Settlement may occur in USDM, ADA or another approved asset only when the verified conversion preserves the frozen USDM economic value.

-For example:

-FrozenPrize = 100 USDM

-may be settled in the exact ADA amount required by the verified ADA/USDM quote, subject to rounding, freshness and minimum-UTxO rules.

-Changing settlement asset must never reduce the frozen economic value of the prize.
+Oracle validation must address:

+asset identity;

+price validity;

+freshness;

+decimal handling;

+deterministic rounding;

+minimum-UTxO treatment;

+rejection of stale or malformed data.

+The economic value of a crystallised prize cannot be reduced by changing settlement asset.

-13. Prize Crystallisation and Claims
+12. Reveal, Crystallisation and Claim

 At reveal: